Documentation Index

-Use these prompts to extract, structure, and summarise clinical and scientific source materials.
-Each pattern is designed for a specific analysis task.
+Prompt patterns for extracting, structuring, and summarising clinical and scientific source materials.
+Each pattern is designed for a specific source analysis task.
 Customise the therapeutic area, output format, and focus areas for your project.

 You are a medical writing assistant.
 Summarise the following published paper into a structured format.